miminame-daisuki/nhentai-scraper/README.md

 - Automatically detect input file contains artist name or gallery id?
 - Combine download_author.py and download_galleries.py into one file containing main() and put function definitions in new file
 - Combine load_artist_list() and load_id_list()
-- Adjust download_artists.py for groups, tags, ...
+- Separate galleries with same title already downloaded from failed_galleries

 - Add diagnosis? (total slept time, failed url percentage, ...)
 - Same title already downloaded, different contents?
 - Is check_extra_pages needed?
 - Ask whether to use tag and fileicon when starting program
 - Add error handling for galleries that have been deleted from nhentai
-- Error handling for download_author.py (ex: typo in artist name, ...)
-- Logging for download_artists.py
+- Logging for confirm_settings()
-- Delete old logs
 - Add more settings in confirm_settings()

 - fileicon: ERROR: Target not found or neither file nor folder: '../Downloaded/[たかやKi] ドキ2 Xmas'